zielmicha/collections.nim/doc/index.rst

 =========

 *collections.nim* is a collections of utilities and datastructures for Nim language.
-*collections.nim* consists of several mostly independed modules.
+*collections.nim* consists of several mostly independent modules.

 Language extensions